-These depict assets such as participations in real physical underlyings, earnings streams, companies, or entitlement to interest payments or dividends.
+These depict assets such as participations in real physical underlyings earnings streams, companies, or entitlement to interest payments or dividends.
 In terms of economic function, these are the same as bonds, derivatives, and equities.
 If the startup abides by the regulatory requirements, security tokens offer a wide array of applications.
 These are also known as securitized tokens.
 Security Token Offering (STO) is built to increase the trust of the investor to invest in various projects.

 Security tokens are created as investments.
 Dividends in the form of additional coins are given to token holders each time the issuing company of the tokens earns a profit in the market.
 Users who hold the security token will also gain ownership of the company.
-Blockchain provides a platform that can be used to create a voting system that allows investors to exercise control on the decision-making process of the company.
-In short, a cryptocurrency token which passes the Howey Test is deemed as a security token.
+Blockchain provides a platform that can be used to create a voting system that allows investors to exercise control over the decision-making process of the company.
+In short, a cryptocurrency token that passes the Howey Test is deemed as a security token.
 They derive value from an external tradeable asset.
 As these tokens are deemed a security, they are subjected to federal securities and regulations.
 The Howey Test was determined by the Supreme Court for determining whether certain transactions qualify as “investment contracts.”
 If so, those transactions are considered securities under the Securities Act of 1933 and Securities Exchange Act of 1934 and are subject to certain disclosure and registration requirements.
 In the USA,

-1. Regulation D
+- Regulation D

 This will allow a particular offering to avoid being registered by the SEC-provided “Form D” that has been filled by the creators after the sale of the securities.
 The individual who offers this security may solicit offerings from investors in compliance with Section 506C.
 This section needs

-2. Regulation A+
+- Regulation A+

 This allows the creator to offer SEC-approved security to non-accredited investors through a general solicitation of up to $50 million in investment.
 When compared to other options, this regulation may take more time compared to other options for the requirement to register the security.
 Due to this reason, this regulation will be more expensive than any other option.

-3. Regulation S
+- Regulation S

 This regulation is for any security offering, which is executed in any country apart from the US and is not subjected to the registration requirement under section 5 of the 1993 Act.
 The creators will still need to follow the security regulations of the country where they will be executed.